-Just like the ecosystems of our planet, stars life cycles are full circle.
-The death of one star can mean life for another as the materials released when a star dies can be used to form a whole new star.
+Just like the ecosystems of our planet, stars have a life cycle.
+The death of one star can mean life for another as the materials created when a star dies can be used to form a whole new star.

 Existing in the universe are huge molecular clouds consisting of dust and gas where there is a high density of Hydrogen and Carbon Monoxide compared to the rest of outer space.
 When the density of gas and dust becomes high enough in a certain region of the cloud, the molecules will begin to fall into a gravity well.
 When the density of dust is large enough, its gravity will exert a force causing the cloud of dust to collapse in on itself.
 Star formation begins.

 The core becomes so incredibly dense and hot that a process of nuclear fusion may begin.
 The atoms within the core are literally packed so tightly that they begin to fuse together.
 Nuclear fusion starts off as two hydrogen atoms forming a helium atom releasing large amounts of energy as they merge.
 This huge energy released by nuclear fusion manifests itself as what we know as starlight .
 It is the process that powers our very own Sun.
 Nuclear fusion’s resulting energy prevents further gravitational collapse by providing an opposing outward force.

 Stars in the middle of their lifespan are called main sequence stars meaning that the star is still fusing hydrogen to make helium.
 Main sequence stars come in all sorts of sizes, colors and temperatures.
 The hotter a star is, the more blue light it emits because that color is on the more energetic side of the visible spectrum.
 The cooler a star is, the more it tends towards the red side of the visible spectrum.